abdhmohammadi/KidMath/README.md

 <td width="70%">

 ## About the Developer
-AmirMohammad Mohammadi is a 7th-grade student at Ithar High School in Bojnurd, Iran.
+AmirMohammad Mohammadi, my son, is a 7th-grade student.
 This project was developed for the 11th Khwarizmi Youth Festival, showcasing his passion for programming and educational technology.

 </td>
 <td width="30%" align="right">